 VI.D.1.a) educate all faculty members and residents to recognize the signs of fatigue and sleep deprivation; (Core)

-VI.D.1.b) educate all faculty members and residents in alertness management and fatigue mitigation processes; and, (Core)
+management and fatigue mitigation processes; and.
+(Core)

 VI.D.1.c) encourage residents to use fatigue mitigation processes to manage the potential negative effects of fatigue on patient care and learning.
 (Detail)